Abdul-RahmanM/Mnist-model/README.md

 # Mnist-model

-Simple Convolution Neural Network classifier for the Mnist-Dataset
+Simple Convolutional Neural Network classifier for the Mnist dataset using tensorflow